microsoft/AirSim-NeurIPS2019-Drone-Racing/README.md

 ## List of Levels by Difficulty (Least to Most Difficult)
 1. Soccer Field - A simple outdoors environment with few obstacles, and an easy to follow course.
-2. ZhangJiaJie - A mountainous
+2. ZhangJiaJie - A mountainous landscape based on a national park in the Hunan province of China.
-3. Building99
+3. Building99 - A tight race course designed inside one of Microsoft's very own buildings.